-When you’re looking for the perfect gymnastics bar for your child, here are a few things you should definitely consider:
+When you're looking for the perfect gymnastics bar for home for your child, here are a few things you should definitely consider:

 This is the most important thing you need to look into, so naturally, it takes the first place.
 Even though every single bar below is sturdy, you have to know what its weight limit is.
 You don't want to buy something that isn't strong enough to support your little gymnast, right?

 2) How high the bar is?